WHAT HAPPENS TO THE SCRAPS?

 Unfortunately, fabric containing Spandex, Lycra, or elastane cannot be recycled.
 If not reused, this material will be destined for landfill.
 We will continue to search for an alternative!

 REUSE: Students, artists, crafters, quilters, sewers, teachers, and of course, other designers can use any material we collect that is not proprietary.
 Make an appointment to come to the warehouse to "shop" the scraps.
-Some larger pieces and Scrap Packs of smaller pieces, organized by color, are sold online through our partner, Queen of Raw.
+Some larger pieces and Scrap Packs of smaller pieces, organized by color, are sold through our online store.

 JESSICA SCHREIBER, Executive Director

 Prior to launching FABSCRAP, Jessica Schreiber worked for the New York City Department of Sanitation as a Senior Manager in the Bureau of Recycling and Sustainability.
 She helped launch and then managed NYC's e-waste and clothing recycling contracts, including re-fashioNYC, a residential clothing reuse program which recycled over 6 million pounds of clothing, and NYC's first ever curbside clothing collection pilot.
 She has an MA in Climate and Society from Columbia University.